 Since 1980, Occidental has manufactured quality leather tool belts, bags, and pouches for tradesmen.
 They honestly make the best tool belts in our opinion.
 Aside from the phenomenal build quality—which we have experienced first-hand—the best part includes the fact that all Occidental designs and manufactures all their tool bags, pouches, and tool belts in Sonoma County, California.

 Proto was founded in 1907 by Alphonse Plomb, Jacob Weninger, and Charles Williams as the Plomb Tool Company.
 It started as a small blacksmith shop making chisels in Los Angeles.
 In 1933, Proto (then known as “Plomb”) released what is widely thought to be the first combination wrench.
 Now, Proto fits into the Stanley Black & Decker group of companies.

 Opened in 1986, Proto’s Dallas, TX manufacturing facility manufactures Proto and Blackhawk sockets, wrenches, drive tools, and torque wrenches.
 This includes calibration as well as the associated heat treatment, and plating processes.

 Ridgid Tools (Emerson)

-The Ridge Tool Company was incorporated in Elyria, Ohio back in 1923 with the introduction of the now-iconic Ridgid pipe wrench, a tool still in use today.
+The Ridge Tool Company incorporated in Elyria, Ohio back in 1923.
+It began with the introduction of the now-iconic Ridgid pipe wrench, a tool still in use today.
 In 1966 Ridge Tool Company became part of Emerson Electric.
 To this day, the company still makes press jaws, pipe wrenches, roll grooving tools, threading dies & threaders, pipe cutters, hole-cutting tools, handheld power drives, and pipe bevelers in their Elyria plant.